 Review – URTH Square Filter Holders

 So, we were excited when they finally launched their Square Filter Holder along with many new products in July 2021.
-In particular, we wanted to test the 100mm Square Filter Holder as we wanted to see how the rubber built-in gasket worked.
-We’ve never seen a holder that has the gasket built into the holder.
+In particular, we wanted to test the 100mm Square Filter Holder as we wanted to see how well the rubber built-in gasket worked.
+We’ve never seen a holder that has a gasket built into the holder.
 Other brands usually attach these to the back of the ND Filter, and in the past, we’ve had to attach a NiSi Filters gasket to the back of some Gobe/Urth ND Filters to avoid light leaks when taking long exposures.

 In this review, we’ll also compare it to the NiSi Square Filter Holder, however, please keep in mind that we still have the original V5 NiSi Square Filter Holder.